shoaib-a-khan/Private-Data-Collection-and-Notification-Management-for-Contact-Tracing-Prototype/README.md

 ```

 ## Execution
-The numbers reported in Table 1 and Table 2 of our paper may now be reproduced by running the executable:
+Numbers similar to those reported in Table 1 and Table 2 of our paper may now be reproduced by running the executable:
 ```
 ./pptrace
 ```